Landscapes in Transition: Sustainability in Japan’s Rural North

 In 2018, students investigated the role of agricultural tourism in maintaining culture and landscapes in Semboku-shi.
 Through participant observation in farm-home stays, semi-structured interviews with green tourism business owners, and briefings by local government officials, ten students learned how support from various community organizations and increased participation in farm home-stays helps promote rural sustainability.

 Students enrolling in Landscapes Japan courses will explore issues related to rural sustainability in the natural sciences, arts and humanities, and social sciences.
-While emphasis will be placed on questions around sustainability in Japan’s rural north, opportunities for comparative studies, including with rural sustainability in the Midwest, will be possible.
+While emphasis will be placed on questions around sustainability in Japan’s rural north, opportunities for comparative studies, including rural sustainability in the Midwest, will be possible.

 To be eligible for field studies, students are encouraged to take one or more of the following courses.